alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

             ESP_LOGW("ESP-NOW", "Data was sent.");
     }

-As data is being sent, the function onDataSent() is called to display the status of the data transmission.
+As data is being sent, the function onDataSent() is called to check & display the status of the data transmission.

 .. code-block:: c